Rape chant: Americas

-In 2011 Delta Kappa Epsilon, a prominent fraternity at Yale University, was suspended following reports of a chant taking place.
+In 2010, Delta Kappa Epsilon, a prominent fraternity at Yale University, was implicated in an incident where members chanted "no means yes, yes means anal."
+The fraternity was suspended for five years following the chant in 2011.

 Australia

-A rape chant incident occurred on an Australian university campus in 2016.
+A rape chant incident occurred on the University of New South Wales' campus in 2016.
+The same chant was repeated by students of Melbourne's St. Kevin's College in 2019, resulting in widespread condemnation.

 Europe

 In 2017 Jesus College, Cambridge, England disciplined students for allegedly shouting "woman-hating, rape-inciting chants".
 In 2022, a chant occurred at Complutense University, Madrid, Spain.
 The chants were criticised by Spanish Prime Minister Pedro Sánchez.